Lead Data Analyst: Katerina Tertytchnaya

 Recent Publications and Working Papers

-- Tertychnaya, Katerina, and Tomila Lankina.
+- Tertytchnaya, Katerina, and Tomila Lankina.
 2016.
-“Sub-national Electoral Protests and Political Atitudes under Electoral Authoritarianism.”
+“Sub-national Electoral Protests and Political Attitudes under Electoral Authoritarianism.”
 Working Paper.

 - Lankina, Tomila.
 2015.
 “The Dynamics of Regional and National Contentious Politics in Russia: Evidence from a New Dataset.”
 Problems of Post-Communism 62 (1): 26-44.